 The Desolation Sound tour launches from the east side of our neighbouring Cortes Island.
 The details below should help give you a fuller picture of the day-to-day trip experience.

-Your guides will arrange meeting times and locations at the pre-trip meeting and will generally pick you up at your accommodation on Quadra Island (unless you prefer otherwise).
-Together we will catch the 9 am ferry to Cortes Island.
-We will then travel to our launch site at Squirrel Cove.
+Please let us know if you will be meeting us on Quadra Island or Cortes Island.
+For those meeting on Quadra, we will catch the 8:45 am ferry to Cortes Island (45-minute ride) and then travel to our launch site at Squirrel Cove.
 After packing our kayaks we will spend some time reviewing kayaking skills and tips for comfort and of course safety procedures before our journey begins.
 Our route takes us on a paddle towards the fjords of Desolation Sound, providing us with a stunning mountain backdrop.
 There are a number of beautiful sites within an afternoon’s paddle.
-Keep your eyes open for harbour seals or dall’s porpoises along the way!
+Keep your eyes open for harbour seals or Dall’s porpoises along the way!